Principality of Serbia (early medieval): Časlav (933–943/960)

 The Bulgarian rule over Serbia lasted only nine years.
 After Symeon died, Časlav Klonimirović (933- c.
 943/960) led Serb refugees back to Serbia.
 He secured the allegiance of the Dalmatian duchies and ended Bulgarian rule in central Serbia.
 After Tomislav's death, Croatia was in near-anarchy as his sons vied for sole rule, so Časlav was able to extend his domain north to the Vrbas river (gaining the allegiance of the chiefs of the various Bosnian župas).

 During this apogee of Serbian power, Christianity and culture penetrated Serbia, as the Serb prince lived in peaceful and cordial relations with the Byzantines.
 However, strong as it had grown to be, Serbia's power (as in other early Slavic states) was only as strong as its ruler.
 There was no centralized rule, but instead a confederacy of Slavic principalities.
 The existence of the unified Grand Principality was dependent on the allegiance of the lesser princes to Časlav.
 When he died defending Bosnia against Magyar incursions sometime between 950 and 960, the coalition disintegrated.

-After this, there is a gap in the history of hinterland Serbia (in later western sources: Rascia), as it was annexed by the Byzantine Empire (c.
+After this, there is a gap in the history of hinterland Serbia (in later western sources, since the second half of the 12th century, also known as: Rascia), as it was annexed by the Byzantine Empire (c.
 970).
 The dynasty continued to rule the maritime regions, and in the 990s, Jovan Vladimir rose as the most powerful Serbian prince, ruling over present-day Montenegro, eastern Herzegovina, and northern Albania.
 This state became known as Duklja, after the ancient Roman town of Doclea.
 However, by 997, it was made subject to tsar Samuel of Bulgaria.

 When the Byzantines finally defeated the Bulgarians, they regained control over most of the Balkans for the first time in four centuries.
-Serbian lands were governed by a strategos presiding over the Theme of Sirmium.
-However, local Serbian princes continued to reign as vassals to the Byzantine Emperor, maintaining local autonomy over their lands, while only nominally being Byzantine subjects.
+Serbian lands were governed by strategoi presiding over the thema of Serbia and Sirmium.
+However, local Slavic rulers maintained local autonomy over their lands, while only nominally being Byzantine subjects.
 Forts were maintained in Belgrade, Sirmium, Niš and Braničevo.
 These were, for the most part, in the hands of local nobility, which often revolted against Byzantine rule.